 When working with images (either stock photographs or internal images) it’s always a good idea to seek approval/advice from a specialist.

-Consider this scenario … a stock image is suggested for a project depicting a child in a wheelchair.
+Consider this scenario … you suggest a stock image for a project depicting a child in a wheelchair.
 The photograph is colourful, shows emotion and energy – it’s perfect for the campaign and the team loves it.
 A healthcare professional is looped in to review the layout and it’s pointed out that the wheelchair is too big for the child.
-Had the expert not reviewed the material, it would have jeopardized the organization’s credibility as an expert, and could have alienated some donor feelings.
+Had the expert not reviewed the material, it could have jeopardized the organization’s credibility as an expert, and consequently alienated some donors.

 When dealing with historical events, specialized equipment, distinct species, etc., ensure the appropriate approvals are sought.
-Skipping this step can have devastating results for a campaign.
+Skipping this step can have devastating results for a campaign, as a result.

-Choose images that will work across all platforms – print, email, website and social media.
-The imagery should be consistent and deliver the same message to your donors in every channel for a truly integrated approach.
+Choose images that will work across all channels – print, email, website and social media.
+The imagery should be consistent and deliver the same message to your donors in every channel.
+As a result, your campaign will have a truly integrated approach.

 Once you have your preliminary images selected, go back to the campaign plan and read it again.
 Ask yourself if the images reflect the tone and messaging.
-Consistency is key and the imagery should contribute to the overarching theme.
+Consistency is key, therefore the imagery should contribute to the overarching theme.